rackerlabs/docs-core-infra-user-guide/storage/cloud_block_storage/actions.rst

    A volume can only be attached to a Cloud Server that resides in the same region as the volume.

-* *Detach a volume to a Cloud Server*
+* *Detach a volume from a Cloud Server*
-   Instructs the Nova API to release the iSCSI connection between the CBS storage node and the Cloud Server hypervisor, and logically removes the volume as a usable disk for the Cloud Server.
+   Instructs the Nova API to

+   * release the iSCSI connection between the CBS storage node and the Cloud Server hypervisor
+   * logically remove the volume as a usable disk for the Cloud Server

+   The detach call can succeed only if the volume is

+   * unmounted
+   * not in use
-   For the detach call to succeed, a volume must be unmounted and no longer in use by the host operating system.
+     by the host operating system

+   Detaching a volume does not
+   affect data on the volume.
    User data stored on Cloud Block Storage volumes is persistent and remains on the volume even after the volume has been detached from the server.